 Several beliefs that people have that lead to illness include: believing God is punishing them, believing that God has abandoned them, and believing that the world is a dangerous place.
 At the core of every chronic issue, whether physical or mental, is a spiritual problem.
 Beth explains that to heal permanently the client must move on to the next step, which is to reconnect to the Divine.

-HS makes both of these steps possible through work in consciousness and spirituality.
-HS works to clear blocks to the Light.
+BHS makes both of these steps possible through work in consciousness and spirituality.
+BHS works to clear blocks to the Light.
 This allows people to have real and powerful connections with the Divine.

 Part 2: What is Consciousness and Spirituality?